NEWS

 Pretty young mom shopping with her lovely daughter in a drugstore joyfully/Getty Images

-While we're all guided by our own moral compass, not everything is strictly black and white.
-Laws define right and wrong, but some situations challenge our understanding of ethics.
-A drugstore employee faced such a dilemma when a mother of three couldn't afford cough syrup for her feverish youngest child.
-She secretly slipped the cough syrup into the woman’s handbag, believing the store had little to lose while the mother had much to gain.
-The incident sparked a debate on the ethics of individual actions and corporate responsibility.
-The post was shared on Tumblr and then reposted on Reddit where many weighed in on the matter.
+While we each navigate life guided by our personal moral compass, not every situation is strictly black and white.
+Laws outline right and wrong, but some circumstances challenge our understanding of ethics.
+Such was the case for a drugstore employee who faced a moral dilemma when a mother of three couldn’t afford cough syrup for her feverish youngest child.
+Believing the store had little to lose while the mother had much to gain, the employee discreetly slipped the cough syrup into the woman’s handbag.
+The incident sparked a broader discussion on the ethics of individual actions and corporate responsibility after it was shared on Tumblr and later reposted on Reddit, where it garnered significant attention.

 Pharmacist charging the client for the medicine - stock photo/Getty Images

-The employee first explained the low pay and the disparity between drugstore profits and employee wages.
+The employee, in their post, highlighted the low pay and stark disparity between drugstore profits and employee wages.
 "I feel a cough coming on, because I work in a drugstore, and all of my customers are sick.
 I always feel a little bit sick, now.
 I can't afford to eat well enough to keep my body healthy.
 Cough medicine is worth two hours and 20 minutes of work.
-Our store probably bought a case of cough medicine for the price we're selling one box," they wrote, before adding that even they couldn't afford medicine at times.
+Our store probably bought a case of cough medicine for the price we're selling one box," they wrote.
+They added that even they couldn’t afford medicine at times.
 "If this cough gets worse, I might have to call out, which will cost me more than the medicine in the long run—but that doesn't give me the money to buy the medicine right now.
 I stock a case onto the shelf.
 I don't buy any."

 Reddit